Maternal Health in the 20th Century: Historical Research in London's Wellcome Library

 The fall quarter seminar class will cover ICM, FIGO, and USAID, as well as discuss historical questions raised by the primary sources viewed at the Wellcome, other primary published sources from the 1960-1970s, and secondary sources relating to the larger topics of maternal health, maternal mortality, safe motherhood, and access to birth control (then commonly called family planning).

-Saturday, September 12 - Friday, September 18: Archival research continues throughout the week, along with one or two guest lectures, a medical history walk around London, and visits to one or more medical history museums.
+September 17 - September 20: Archival research continues throughout the week, along with a medical history walk around London and visits to one or more medical history museums.